scientific-python/spatch/docs/source/design_choices.md

 Of course, one can avoid this complexity by just asking backends to fix the order where if it matters.
-We believe that the current complexity in spatch is managable, although we would agree that a library that isn't dedicated to dispatching should likely avoid it.
+We believe that the current complexity in spatch is manageable, although we would agree that a library that isn't dedicated to dispatching should likely avoid it.